A monopole invariant for families of contact structures: Introduction

 \subsubsection{Acknowledgements}

 The author is grateful to his advisor Francesco Lin for suggesting this problem and for the many useful discussions.
-This work also benefited from conversations with Francisco Presas, Eduardo Garc\'{i}a-Fern\'{a}ndez and Luya Wang.
+This work also benefited from conversations with Francisco Presas, Eduardo Fern\'{a}ndez and Luya Wang.
+The author thanks Hokuto Konno and the anonymous referee for making corrections and suggestions that have greatly improved the quality of the exposition.